IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 published: false
 ---

 > This post is the third in series on using the AWS ecosystem for IoT applications.
-See the [first](/blog/metal-to-alerts-with-aws-iot-timestream-quicksight) and [second](/blog/metal-to-alerts-with-aws-iot-elasticsearch-kibana) posts for background.
+Previously, we integrated AWS IoT with [Timestream /Quicksight](/blog/metal-to-alerts-with-aws-iot-timestream-quicksight) and [ElasticSearch/Kibana](/blog/metal-to-alerts-with-aws-iot-elasticsearch-kibana).

 ## Why